arunhep/DYAnalysis/README.md

 2. Look for "isMC" and "isSIG" and change them to True and False accordingly. "isSig" is only true if you are running on DY MC.

+3. Dont forget to change the input file.

 Twiki for Smearing : https://twiki.cern.ch/twiki/bin/viewauth/CMS/EGMSmearer#Energy_smearing_and_scale_co_AN1